Smfakhoury/Improving-Source-Code-Readability-Theory-and-Practice/README.md

 ### download-samples.py

-A python script for downloading the before and after version of the files from the commits into the source-file-samples directory.
+A python script for downloading the before and after version of the files from the commits into the `source-file-samples` directory.
-It reads the metadata of the commits and files from the oracle.csv.
+It reads the metadata of the commits and files from the `oracle.csv`.

 #### Dependencies